-SAON was the co-organiser of the Arctic Observing Summit (AOS).
-The Arctic Observing Summit (AOS) is a high-level, biennial summit that aims to provide community-driven, science-based guidance for the design, implementation, coordination and sustained long-term (decades) operation of an international network of Arctic observing systems.
-AOS has been organized in 2013, 2014, 2016, and 2018.
-The theme of the 2018 AOS was The businesss case for Arctic Observing (10).
-The next AOS (2020) will be held in Akureyri, Iceland.

-Promote free and ethically open access to all Arctic observational data.
+3.2 Promote free and ethically open access to all Arctic observational data.

 The second goal for SAON is to promote free and ethically open access to all Arctic observational data.
-The work is coordinated by the Arctic Data Committee (ADC) (11).
+The work is coordinated by the Arctic Data Committee (ADC) (13).